Joe Calzaghe: Calzaghe vs. Kessler

-In May 2007, Frank Warren released details to BBC 5 Live and on his website that Calzaghe had accepted Mogens Palle's offer of $5 million to fight undefeated WBA & WBC world champion Mikkel Kessler.
+In May 2007, Frank Warren released details to BBC Radio 5 Live and on his website that Calzaghe had accepted Mogens Palle's offer of $5 million to fight undefeated WBA & WBC world champion Mikkel Kessler.
 The bout took place at Cardiff's Millennium Stadium on 4 November.
 The fight was a unification bout for the WBO, The Ring, WBA (Undisputed) and WBC super-middleweight titles.
 Calzaghe won by unanimous decision, surpassing the 20 defences made by Bernard Hopkins and Larry Holmes at middleweight and heavyweight respectively.
 Only former heavyweight champion Joe Louis (with 25 defences), former light heavyweight champion Dariusz Michalczewski (23 defences), former minimumweight champion Ricardo López (23 defences), and former heavyweight champion Wladimir Klitschko (23 defences) have made more title defences.

 Calzaghe was frequently described as undisputed champion, but since he had relinquished the IBF title, others argued that this was not strictly accurate.
 Reuters called him the "Undisputed King" of the division, while David A Avila said he was "the true undisputed world champion.
 Forget about the IBF titleholder Alejandro Berrio.
 That's really Calzaghe's belt too."
 The WBA describes an "Undisputed Champion" as one who holds any two of the WBA, WBC, IBF and WBO titles; which Calzaghe did after beating Kessler and had earlier done after beating Lacy.